How to join the MPD Team:

 This is a great time in a new police officerís career.
 This is when you're assigned to your first patrol team and go out in the car without the trainer.
 At this point you are a probationary police officer proficient in handling your calls for service and anything that might present it self.
 You work closely with your team, especially your Sergeant and Corporal who will serve to mentor you through these early learning stages.
 Your probationary period is for one year after completion of field training.

 Do you accept lateral transfers from other agencies?
 If so, what benefits do they receive or retain?

 We do accept lateral transfers from outside agencies but they go through the same process as civilians.
 If they are certified in Oregon, there is no additional academy training necessary and they are assigned a field training officer as soon as department orientation is completed.
 The field training process is generally the same length as a new officer.
 The department wants to ensure all new Medford Police Officers are given every opportunity to succeed.
 If the officer is from outside Oregon, the officer goes to a two week refresher course through theOregon Police Academy.
-These courses are offered twice a year, so the officer goes to the next available refresher course.
+These courses are offered once a year, so the officer goes to the next available refresher course.
 Often they have been through department orientation and field training prior to the refresher course.
 Based on the lateral officerís experience, the officer will be brought in at a higher pay rate.
 This determination is made on a case by case basis.

 How do I get a specialty assignment at MPD?

 One of the most important things you must remember is that you are being hired to be a police patrol officer.
 You will have one of the hardest, most challenging, and rewarding positions in the field of law enforcement.
 A lot of officers stay in patrol their entire careers because it is that rewarding.
 Most officers who stay in patrol by choice describe the challenges and rewards of going to in-progress calls as well as the ability to help people at their most critical hour as their reason for happily staying put.